Tuskegee Airmen "Top Gun" Lt. Charles P. Bailey

 Bailey scored his first of two victories while covering the allied amphibious landings at Anzio, Italy.
 “At 1425 hours on the afternoon of Jan.
 27, 1944 Lt.
 Bailey caught an FW-190 headed in the general direction of Rome with a 45-degree deflection shot.
 The pilot was seen to bail out.”

 The Fighting 99th converted to the P-51 in July 1944.
 Ten days after checking out in the new fighter Lt.
-Bailey splashed another FW 190.
-On July 18, 1944 the 99th Fighter Squadron flew its second combat mission as part of the 15th Air Force.
+Bailey splashed an Me 109.
+The date was July 18th and the 99th Fighter Squadron was on its second combat mission as part of the 15th Air Force.
 During that mission the Red Tails of the 332nd FG knocked down Twelve enemy fighters.
 Capt.
 Edward L. Toppins and Lt.
-Charles P. Bailey were the only pilots from the 99th to score victories that day destroying one Focke Wulf fighter apiece.
+Charles P. Bailey were the only pilots from the 99th to score victories that day destroying one enemy fighter apiece.
 Lt.
 Bailey flew a total of 133 missions in the MTO.
 Bailey received the Air Medal with four Oak Leaf Clusters and was awarded a Distinguished Flying Cross on May 12, 1945.

 "The Shepherd" is the ONLY limited edition print ever signed by Charles P. Bailey!